2274 Appeal Brief [R-07.2015]

 II.
 TIME FOR FILING APPEAL BRIEF

-The time for filing the appeal brief is 2 months from the date of the appeal.
+The time for filing the appeal brief is two (2) months from the date of the appeal.

 III.
 EXTENSION OF TIME FOR FILING APPEAL BRIEF

-In the event that the patent owner finds that he or she is unable to file a brief within the time allowed by the rules, he or she may file a petition with the appropriate extension of time fee, to the >Central Reexamination Unit (CRU) or< Technology Center (TC), requesting additional time (usually 1 month), and give reasons for the request.
-The petition should contain the address to which the response is to be sent.
-If sufficient cause is shown and the petition is filed prior to the expiration of the period sought to be extended ( 37 CFR 1.550(c)), the >CRU or< TC Director is authorized to grant the extension for up to 1 month.
-Requests for extensions of time for more than 1 month will also be decided by the >CRU or< TC Director, but will not be granted unless extraordinary circumstances are involved; e.g., death or incapacitation of the patent owner.
-The time extended is added to the last calendar day of the original period, as opposed to being added to the day it would have been due when said last day is a Saturday, Sunday, or Federal holiday.
+In the event that the patent owner finds that he or she is unable to file a brief within the time allowed by the rules, he or she may file a request with the appropriate extension of time fee, to the Central Reexamination Unit (CRU) or Technology Center (TC), requesting additional time.
+See MPEP § 2265 for specific guidance.
+The request should contain the address to which the response is to be sent.
+If the request and the required fee are filed prior to the expiration of the period sought to be extended (37 CFR 1.550(c) ), the CRU SPRS or TC Director is authorized to grant the extension for up to one month in third party requested reexamination proceedings, and for up to two months (i.e., a "no cause" extension) in patent owner requested reexamination proceedings (including reexaminations ordered under 35 U.S.C.
+257 ) or Director ordered reexamination proceedings.
+Requests for extensions of time for more than one month in third party requested reexaminations and for more than two months in patent owner requested reexaminations (including reexaminations ordered under 35 U.S.C.
+257 ) or Director ordered reexaminations, will also be decided by the CRU SPRS or TC Director, but will not be granted unless extraordinary circumstances are involved; e.g., death or incapacitation of the patent owner.
+The time extended is added to the last calendar day of the original period, as opposed to being added to the day it would have been due when said last day is a Saturday, Sunday, or federal holiday.

 IV.
 FAILURE TO TIMELY FILE APPEAL BRIEF